-The computing center located in II-108 was recently remodeled and is equipped with 36 stations connected to the department's local area network and to the Internet.
+The center has 36 stations connected to the Department's local area network and to the Internet.
 It serves as a general purpose computing facility and training center.
 It provides printing and plotting capabilities.
+The ININ Computer Center's schedule is variable depending on the number of graduate students available to supervise facilities.

-The computer center has extended operation hours during weekdays and Sundays.
-An additional virtual computing laboratory is available as a remote desktop to students and faculty for use with simulations, analytics, modeling, and computing demanding software.
+An additional workstation is available as a remote desktop to students and faculty for use with simulations and computing demanding software.
+A virtual computing center should be available soon to allow access to software 24 hours 7 days a week.